uqzhiyao/uqzhiyao.github.io/_pages/about.md

   - /about.html
 ---

 I am holding a joint position of *Research Fellow* at Australian Centre for Water and Environmental Biotechnology and School of Chemical Engineering.
-My research interests include  *innovative nutrient removal and recovery (NRR) technologies, reduction of greenhouse gases (GHG) emissions, nitrogen-related novel microorganisms and physiochemical reactions*.
+My research interests include  **_innovative nutrient removal and recovery (NRR) technologies, reduction of greenhouse gases (GHG) emissions, nitrogen conversion-related novel microorganisms and physiochemical reactions_**.

 Education
 ---